jonnymoore12/twu-biblioteca-jonny-moore/README.md

  - Return Book - As a librarian, I would like customers to be able to return a book, so that other customers can check that book out.
 Returned books should appear in the list of library books.
  - Successful Return - As a customer, I would like to be notified if the book I am returning belongs to this library by seeing the message, “Thank you for returning the book.”, so that I know I returned the book to the right library.
  - Unsuccessful Return - As a customer, I would like to be notified if the book I am returning has not been added to this library by seeing the message, “That is not a valid book to return.”, so that I can return it to the correct library or fix my spelling error.
+ - List Movies - As a customer, I would like to see a list of available movies, so that I can browse for a movie that I might check-out.
+Movies have a name, year, director and movie rating (from 1-10 or unrated).
+ - Check-out Movie - As a customer, I would like to check out a movie from the library, so I can enjoy it at home.
+ - User Accounts - Login - As a librarian, I want to know who has checked out a book, so that I can hold them accountable for returning it.
+Users must now login using their library number (which is in the format xxx-xxxx) and a password in order to check-out and return books.
+User credentials are predefined, so registering new users is not part of this story.
+ - User Accounts - User information - As a customer, I want to be able to see my user information (name, email address and phone number), so that I know that the library can contact me.
+This option should only be available when the customer is logged in and should only display that customer’s information.

 ## Technical Requirements